 Microneedling has garnered a significant increase in popularity in recent times, despite it being around for years.
 From debunking myths to setting the record straight on the procedure, below you will find all the information you need to help you make an informed decision on whether microneedling is the best treatment option for you.

 Microneedling, otherwise known as Collagen Induction Therapy (CIT), is a procedure that is aimed to address numerous skin issues including fine lines, wrinkles, large pores and reduced elasticity.
-The process involves a multitude of microscopic needles that are used to pierce the upper layer of the skin to stimulate collagen production, resulting in firmer, even-toned and younger-looking skin.
-Other uses of microneedling include the treatment of hair growth, scarring and discolouration and reducing the appearance of cellulite and stretch marks.
+The process involves a multitude of microscopic needles that are used to pierce the upper layer of the skin to stimulate collagen production, which results in firmer, even-toned and younger-looking skin.
+Other uses of microneedling include treatment of thinning hair, scarring, discoloration, cellulite and stretch marks.

 As your skin produces more collagen-rich tissue, the overall condition and appearance of the skin is noticeably more radiant and firmer.
 Depending on the size of the needle and how deeply it penetrates the skin, you may experience anything from a mildly ticklish sensation to a strong, pinching feeling.
 While the procedure overall sounds fairly brutal, it is reassuring to know that it sounds worse than it actually is.

-Microneedling also improves the skin’s ability to absorb topical skincare treatments such as potent anti-aging creams and serums as the punctures allow for such solutions to better penetrate deeper layers of the skin and work more effectively in collagen building, yielding more powerful results.
+Microneedling also improves the skin’s ability to absorb topical skincare treatments such as potent anti-aging creams and serums, as the punctures allow for such solutions to better penetrate deeper layers of the skin and work more effectively in collagen building, yielding better results.